There are varied explanations for the positive benefits of acupuncture.

-There are many varied explanations for the positive benefits of acupuncture.
-A Traditional Chinese Medicine (TCM) approach uses acupuncture to influence the flow of Qi in the body.
-Qi is the energy of the body.
-In a TCM approach, if the flow of Qi is insufficient, unbalanced or interrupted, Yin and Yang become unbalanced, and illness and disease may occur.
+From a Traditional Chinese Medicine (TCM) acupuncture perspective, acupuncture influences the flow of Qi (pronounced “chee”) or energy in the body.
+If the flow of Qi is insufficient, unbalanced, or interrupted, Yin and Yang become unbalanced, which can result in illness and disease.
 Yin and Yang are opposite forces, that, when balanced, work together.
-Acupuncture treatments work to restore your Qi to a natural and healthy level of circulation.
+Acupuncture works to restore your Qi to a natural and healthy level of circulation.

 There are several biomedical explanations for acupuncture.
 A major hypothesis is that acupuncture works by influencing the neuro-hormonal centres of the body, influencing the nervous system to relieve pain through natural endorphin release while improving mood and increasing relaxation.

 Acupuncture for fertility increases blood flow to the pelvic organs, promotes hormonal balance which helps to regulate cycles, promotes ovulation and assists in building healthy uterine lining.

 One strategy for pain would be to needle trigger points to relieve muscular tension.
 There is evidence that certain points can decrease inflammatory markers in blood tests and result in decreased pain and local inflammation.

 I tend to take a combined approach combining my training, which is a Traditional Chinese Medicine approach, with current developments in modern acupuncture research.